Skip to main content

 If invoices are unpaid past their due date, your account will have a temporary payment hold.
 You’ll receive email notifications regarding unpaid invoices prior to a hold along with a link to update your card and pay the invoice.

-During payment hold/suspension, you will not be able to access or use any part of the U.S. Global Mail service, including viewing, scanning, or forwarding mail.
+During payment hold/suspension, you will not be able to access or use most parts of the U.S. Global Mail service, including viewing, scanning, or forwarding mail.
+However, you can still log in to your account to update billing information.

 How to Reactivate a Suspended Account